 This branch of Christianity follows the Jean Calvin teachings.
-It came to Lithuania in the 16th century and was favoured by certain nobles of Radvila family.
+It came to Lithuania in the 16th century and was favored by certain nobles of Radvila family.
 They were based in Kėdainiai and to this day the small town still is dominated by a Reformed church structure somewhat reminiscent to Ancient Greek temple (rather than by a Roman Catholic spire).

 Reformed Christian communities and churches also exist in some of the main cities.